yupferris/fuse-example-using-parse/README.md

 The "finished product" is on the `master` branch, and the template I started with in the video is on the `starting-template` branch.

 ## License
 This code is licensed under the BSD2 license (see LICENSE).
+The Parse JavaScript SDK v1.6.3 is licenced under its own BSD-style license (see parse-1.6.3.js).